itechnology/JsonRaw/README.md

 Lightweight JSON protocol proposal: JsonR

-Simplified and lightweight protocole where key/value pairs are either seperated and later recombined, or where keys can be completely ommited and later add via implicit casting or via a hint to the objetcs real type.
+Simplified and lightweight protocole where key/value pairs are either seperated and later recombined, or where keys can be completely ommited and later added via implicit casting or via a hint to the objetcs real type.

 Size gains become linear with collections.